microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/azureassociatedidentities.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Container to represent different kinds of azure identities
+A container for the different kinds of Azure identities.

 ## Properties
 None